cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

 #### On the EC2 instance (VM) mount any added storage drives

-*Intermezzo: If like me you use `vi` or `vim` and are puzzled at the profusion of colorized text you can disable this "feature" easily.
-To do so in the editor from escape mode type `:context off`.
-To do so permanently append the text line `context off` to the end of the file `~/.vimrc`.
+>Intermezzo: If like me you use `vi` or `vim` as a text editor and are puzzled at the profusion of colorized text: You can easily disable this "feature".
+To do so in the editor: In escape mode type `:context off`.
+To do so permanently append the text line `context off` to the file `~/.vimrc` (which you may be obliged to create).

 * Assumes you are logged on with a bash shell